Could be mis-identified as : Rare Lords-and-Ladies (Arum italicum) which also has a yellow spathe, but the spadix is also yellow and nearly smooth.

-It is called Skunk-cabbage because it has a very strong smell which some describe as 'evil' which others might describe as foul, awful, obnoxious or possibly 'skunky'.
+It is called Skunk-cabbage because the leaves have a very strong smell when crushed which some describe as 'evil' which others might describe as foul, awful, obnoxious or possibly 'skunky'.
 Cultivated varieties have had much of the obnoxious smell bred out.
-When in flower Lysichiton species do not produce heat (as does Lords And Ladies - but which does not belong to this genus).
+When in flower Lysichiton species do not produce heat (as does Lords-and-Ladies - but which does not belong to this genus).

 The berries are red and form on the spadix where the flowers were in summer.
 The flower spike looks similar to that of

 Sweet Flag (Acorus calamus) but that is far taller and the spike emerges from a tight opening in the stem.